 - Duration: 2 to 4 hours

 The meeting point may vary, although it is always the same Market Square.
 There are also tours that can also pick you up at your hotel, you will have to confirm this point in the specific activity you are interested in hiring.

-2. A tour of Hebrew and Polish cuisine in Kazimierz
+2. Hebrew and Polish cuisine tour in Kazimierz

 Krakow has historically been one of the cities with the largest Hebrew population in Europe.
 This, of course, has been reflected in its gastronomic offer.
 Although in this dynamic neighborhood there are restaurants for all tastes.
-There are tours that will introduce you to what Kazimierz has to offer in terms of cuisine.
+There are tours that will give you an insight into what Kazimierz has to offer in terms of cuisine.

 Practical information about this activity

 Here are the general characteristics of the tours that take you into the gastronomy of Kazimierz:

 - They are structured through visits and tastings